cauliframework/cauli/docs/guides/Florets.md

 ## MapRemoteFloret

 The [MapRemoteFloret](https://cauli.works/docs/Classes/MapRemoteFloret.html) can modify the url of a request before the request is performed.
-This is esp. helpful to change the app to use a staging or testing server.
+This is esp. helpful when using a staging or testing server.